by Nebula Haze

 It’s actually really easy, quick, and cheap to learn how to check and adjust the pH of your water, and there are “pH test kits” specifically made for this purpose.

-After you get the hang of it, checking and adjusting the pH and will take you less than 5 minutes each time you water your plants.
-And your results (monster yields with huge buds and healthy plants) speak for themselves.
+After you get the hang of it, checking and adjusting the pH and will take you less than 3 minutes each time you water your plants.
+And your results (monster yields with huge buds and healthy plants) will speak for themselves.

 Soil: Maintain 6.0 – 7.0 pH